Caritajoe18/Group-30-plp-hack/README.md

 **Safe-space** is a mobile app designed to provide a safe and confidential platform for survivors of gender-based violence to report incidents and receive emergency assistance.

 ## Problem Statement
-Gender-based violence is a pervasive issue affecting most communities, with many cases going unreported due to fear, stigma, or lack of access to support services.
-Existing reporting mechanisms often fall short, leaving victims without timely assistance or support.
+Gender-based violence is widespread, yet many cases go unreported due to:

+1. Fear of retaliation or stigma
+2. Lack of accessible reporting systems
+3. Inadequate or slow response from existing tools
+4. Limited awareness of available support services

+This leaves countless victims without timely help.

-## Background
+## Purpose & Background
-Gender-based violence can have severe physical, emotional, and psychological consequences.
-The app aims to bridge the gap between victims and support services, ensuring timely intervention and support.
+GBV has severe emotional, physical and psychological consequences.
+Safe-space bridges the gap between survivors and support systems by offering a confidential, user-friendly and safe reporting environment.

-## Research
-Our research indicates that:
+Our research shows that:
-- Victims often feel isolated and helpless.
+1. Victims often feel isolated, unsafe, and unsure where to seek help
-- Existing reporting mechanisms are often inadequate or inaccessible.
+2. Many existing reporting mechanisms are not survivor-friendly
-- There is a need for a safe, confidential, and user-friendly platform for reporting incidents.
+3. Survivors need *anonymous, fast, and accessible* tools
+4. A mobile-first solution fits the needs of most users
+Safe-space aims to address these gaps.

-## Solution
+## Solution Features
-The Safe-space mobile app will provide:
-1. **Incident Reporting**: Users can report incidents of gender-based violence, including location, description, and evidence.
-2. **Emergency Assistance**: Users can request immediate assistance, triggering alerts to nearby authorities or designated contacts.
-3. **Support Services**: Users can access a directory of local support services, including counseling, legal aid, and medical assistance.
-4. **Safety Features**: Includes anonymous reporting.
-5. **User-Friendly Interface**: Intuitive design ensuring ease of use for victims.
+1. Incident Reporting
+Report GBV incidents with:
+- Location (manual or auto-select)
+- Description of the incident
+- Optional evidence (images, audio, etc.)
+- Anonymous reporting option

+2. Emergency Assistance
+Request immediate help through:
+- One-tap emergency alert
+- Notification to trusted contacts or authorities
+- Quick Exit button for safety

+3. Support Services Directory
+Access categorized support:
+- Counseling centers
+- Healthcare facilities
+- Legal support
+- Safe shelters

+4. User-Friendly Interface
+- Simple and intuitive navigation
+- Mobile-first responsive design
+- Accessible even in low-connectivity environments

 ## Technology Stack
 - **Frontend**: Vite + React + TypeScript